-Lightcast (formerly Emsi Burning Glass) is a global leader in labor market analytics, offering a data platform that gives a Lightcast (formerly Erns) burning class) is a global leader in labor market analytics, offering a data platform that gives a comprehensive, nuanced, and up-to-date picture of labor markets at all scales from national to local.
+Lightcast (formerly Emsi Burning Glass) is a global leader in labor market analytics, offering a data platform that gives a comprehensive, nuanced, and up-to-date picture of labor markets at all scales from national to local.
 Key components of the platform include traditional labor market information, job postings analytics, talent profile data, compensation data, and skills analytics.
 Lightcast integrates government data with information from online job postings, talent profiles, and resumes to produce timely intelligence on the state of the labor market.
 Job and compensation data is available by industry, occupation, educational program, and skill type.
 Click to learn more.